brcly/linuwux-runtime/README.md

 | Leaf `0x336933` | Arms `TargetSysHandler`, patches `KUSER_SHARED_DATA` |
 | Leaf `0x336967` | Wineserver `set_faketime` |
 | Blocked syscall | `linuwux_sigsys_route()` may redirect into the usermode trampoline |

+**Syscall User Dispatch (GE-Proton 11-5+).** These trees replace seccomp+BPF with Linux's Syscall User Dispatch, which changes enough of `signal_x86_64.c` that a build against an SUD tree needs its own handling — detected automatically from the tree's own content (`amd64_thread_data::syscall_dispatch`), never guessed from a version number or the build machine's kernel headers.
+Two places re-arm SUD's per-thread dispatch selector before returning to app code, matching what Wine's own signal-handler exit paths do: the SIGSYS redirect itself, and the CPUID-spoof early return in `segv_handler`.
+Both are no-ops on GE-Proton 11-3 / CachyOS, which have no SUD concept at all.

 **SIGSYS redirect scope.** After arm, DenuvOwO’s hypervisor only vectors the tracked process.
 Under Wine we approximate that by **not** handing post-arm SIGSYS faults to `TargetSysHandler` when the fault RIP sits in the Wine system PE band `[0x6FFFFF000000, 0x700000000000)` (typical ntdll/kernel32-class layout on Proton/GE).
 Game, crack, and other guest RIPs still redirect.
 Addresses in the Linux high range (`0x7fff…`) are **not** treated as Wine PE — some packs need those redirects.